featured

 Socializing no longer needs to revolve around drinking.
 Choosing not to drink has become increasingly normalized.
 Non-alcoholic options are widely available, declining a drink rarely requires an explanation, and alcohol-free socializing no longer carries the stigma it once did.

 People are rethinking what a “good” night out actually means.
 With sobriety playing a larger role in social culture, nights out are less about drinking as an activity and more about the experience of being together with the people you love.
 Part of this major cultural shift is being driven by data people can see for themselves.
 The rise of wearable technology that tracks your every move has made alcohol’s effects hard to ignore.
 Fitness trackers don’t just log steps; they capture exactly what happens after a night of drinking.
-Elevated heart rate, disrupted sleep, increased blood pressure — physiological feedback that can be tracked — is mirrored the next day in mood, focus, energy, and overall mental clarity.
+Elevated heart rate, disrupted sleep, increased blood pressure — physiological feedback that can be tracked — is mirrored the next day in mood, productivity, energy, and overall mental clarity.

 Many people justify an extra glass of red wine with the belief that it’s “good for the heart”, a notion popularized by what became otherwise known as the “French Paradox”.
 Coined in the 1980s, the theory suggested that red wine consumption helped explain lower rates of heart disease in France, despite diets relatively high in saturated fats.
 The difference may have had less to do with what was in the glass and more to do with how people in France live, including lower baseline stress compared to Americans.